 7:30am-9pm, except on Sun when it opens at 9:30am

 In my line of work, it’s often ethically frowned upon to unequivocally declare anything to be hands-down “the best” anything, but this gelato is really something else.
 Seriously, you gotta try it.
 The selection isn’t huge, but what they do, they do very well.
 They are also, and more famously, a chocolate maker with a generous selection of items, both for immediate enjoyment and transport home as gifts to soon-to-be-very-grateful friends and family.
 Unfortunately, they don’t seem all too concerned with sticking to their posted hours of business.
 Three out of four times I walked by, they were unceremoniously shut.
 So, I’d warn against walking too far out of the way just to visit this place, because, believe me, the disappoint is tremendous.

 055 22 51 97

 Loved by locals, this popular eatery puts you shoulder-to-shoulder with a flood of regulars at itty bitty tables.
-If the crowds aren’t enough evidence, lay your eyes on the window full of Slow Food endorsement stickers, dating back more than a decade.
+If the crowds aren’t enough evidence that this place is among the best restaurants in Florence, lay your eyes on the window full of Slow Food endorsement stickers, dating back more than a decade.
 The hastily hand-written menu suggests frequent changes, so I’ll simply say expect a no nonsense, but satisfying typical Tuscan meal that everyday Florentines cherish.